 Shaw Trust Accessibility services are a leading UK provider of accessibility services.
 They work with organisations from design until completion of projects and guarantee strict compliance with all accessibility guidelines.
 Visit Shaw Trust Accessibility Services for more information.

 £212bn represents the potential spending power of the 12 million disabled people living in the UK.
 Find out more at www.gov.uk

 By failing to make their services and products fully accessible British businesses are missing out a share of the “purple pound”.

 By neglecting disabled accessibility it is currently estimated that they are losing 1 in 5 customers.

 In 2014, the then Minister for Disabled People, Mark Harper, said:

 “We want businesses up and down our high streets to realise they’re excluding more than 12 million customers and their families if they fail to cater for them.”

-Therefore with the changes that have to occur 6 years on from the above quote, this is a shout out to all businesses to implement accessibility into your new business plan, make changes physically and digitally to accommodate everyone in order to see your business grow, along with getting a big smile from the purple pound community.
+Therefore with the changes that have to occur 6 years on from the above quote, this is a shout out to all businesses to implement accessibility into your new business plan.
+Make changes physically and digitally to accommodate everyone in order to see your business grow.
+You will also get a big smile from the purple pound community.
 Look forward to your changes and please contact Accessibility Services if you would like further assistance.